ndsev/zserio-tutorial-cpp/README.md

 employee.read(reader);
 ```

-We can now access the filled employee object via their respective getters.
+We can now access the filled employee object via the respective getters.
 We still need to check for optionals and conditionals whether they have been set.

 ```cpp
 /* Data types that are always available can simply be assigned */